pytoccaz/sas_programming/README.md

 # sas_programming

-This repo contains sas macros I developped when I worked as a SAS expert.
+This repo contains sas macros I developped when I was working as a SAS expert.

 Repo's map: